jburguete/install-unix/README.md

 Currently the following UNIX type systems are supported:

-* Debian 9 (Hurd, kFreeBSD or Linux)
+* Debian 10 (Hurd, kFreeBSD or Linux)
-* Devuan Linux 2
+* Devuan Linux 3
 * DragonFlyBSD 5.2
 * Dyson Illumos (2014/10/8)
-* Fedora Linux 24
+* Fedora Linux 32
-* FreeBSD 11.0
+* FreeBSD 12.1
+* Linux Mint DE 3
 * Manjaro Linux
-* Microsoft Windows 7 32 bits + Cygwin
-* Microsoft Windows 7 32 bits + MSYS2
-* Microsoft Windows 7 64 bits + Cygwin
-* Microsoft Windows 7 64 bits + MSYS2
-* Microsoft Windows 10 32 bits + Cygwin
-* Microsoft Windows 10 32 bits + MSYS2
-* Microsoft Windows 10 64 bits + Cygwin
+* Microsoft Windows 10 + Cygwin
-* Microsoft Windows 10 64 bits + MSYS2
+* Microsoft Windows 10 + MSYS2
-* NetBSD 7.0
+* NetBSD 9.0
-* OpenBSD 6.1
+* OpenBSD 6.7
 * OpenIndiana Hipster
-* OpenSUSE Linux Tumbleweed XFCE
+* OpenSUSE Linux Leap
 * Xubuntu Linux 18.04

-Other versions of these operative systems can work but it has not been tested.
+Other versions of these operative systems or other distributions could work but it has not been tested.